WikiMind-GmbH/opensource-customgpt-builder/structurizr/README.md

 There is a good integration of Architecture Decision Records into the structurizr UI so *it is strongly adviced to use this functionality instead of directly documenting the ADRs in the document*.
 [ADRs in StructuriztUI](https://docs.structurizr.com/ui/decisions/)

+To create these ADRs we will use [ADR Tools](https://github.com/npryce/adr-tools) command line tool.

 ## Arc42